-Table 50 lists the most prevalent fair hosing issues and their corresponding contributing factors for the City of Waterford, as discussed above.
+Table 6550 lists the most prevalent fair housing issues and their corresponding contributing factors for the City of Waterford, as discussed above.

-TABLE 50 CONTRIBUTING FACTORS CITY OF WATERFORD 2024 Priority Priority Contributing Factors Fair Housing Issue 1 Lack of variety of media, marketing, and language access Outreach 2 Displacement risk due to economic and environmental pressures Segregation and Integration 3 Availability of affordable, integrated housing in a range of sizes.
+TABLE 65 50 CONTRIBUTING FACTORS CITY OF WATERFORD 2024 Priority Contributing Factors Fair Housing Issue 1 Lack of variety of media, marketing, and language access Outreach 2 Displacement risk due to economic and environmental pressures Segregation and Integration ornia

+Co/porated 19 3 • Availability of affordable, integrated housing in a range of sizes.
 Need for continued investments in specific neighborhoods.
-Disproportionate Housing Needs 4 Location and type of affordable housing Disparities in Access to Opportunity
+Disproportior nate H lousing Ne eds?
+4 • Location and type of affordable housing Disparities Opportunity in Access to

-Table 51 consists of proposed housing programs the City will pursue to specifically overcome identified patterns and trends from the above assessment and proactively affirmatively further fair housing in Waterford.
+Table 6651 consists of proposed housing programs the City will pursue to specifically overcome identified patterns and trends from the above assessment and proactively affirmatively further fair housing in Waterford.
 The programs are detailed with metrics and milestones in the Chapter IX, Housing Element Goals, Policies, and Housing Action Plan.

-TABLE 51 MEANINGFUL ACTIONS CITY OF WATERFORD 2024

-AVAT Contributing Factor AFFH Strategy Housing Implementation Programs Location and type of affordable housing New housing choices and affordability in areas of opportunity Encourage lot consolidation through incentives such as a reduction in development standards, size, parking, and open space requirements (Program 1.4).
+TABLE 6651 EANINGFUL ACTIONS ITY OF WATERFORD 2024 Contributing Factor AFFH Strategy Housing Implementation Programs Location and type of affordable housing New housing choices and affordability in areas of opportunity Encourage lot consolidation through incentives such as a reduction in development standards, size, parking, and open space requirements (Program 1.84).
 Work with the Stanislaus County Housing Authority to seek funding for affordable housing (Program 2.1).
-Assess and update the multi-family off-street parking standards citywide to establish lower rates for studios and one-bedroom units and reduce the covered parking requirement (Program 6.15).
+Assess and update the multi-family off-street parking standards citywide to establish lower rates for studios and one-bedroom units and reduce the covered parking requirement (Program 6.145).
 Lack of affordable, integrated housing for persons with special needs New housing choices and affordability in areas of opportunity Work with and assist developers to make applications for funding programs for affordable housing (Program 3.1).
 Encourage developers to apply for CHFA AB333 subsidized rental allocations (Program 3.3).
 Participate with Stanislaus County in the issuance of multi-family mortgage revenue bonds as developers request such assistance (Program 3.4).
-Need for continued investments in specific neighborhoods Encourage community conservation and revitalization Update and make available to the public a Housing Conditions Survey (Program 3.5).
-Investigate new funding opportunities that would allow homeowners to make a variety of home Displacement of residents due to economic pressures Protecting existing residents from displacement improvements (Program 4.7).
-Investigate financing a non-profit organization to provide application for and administration of California HOME Program (Program 2.2).
+Need for continued investments in Encourage community conservation and Update and make available to the public a Housing Conditions Survey (Program 3.5).

-Apply for Community Development Block Grant Funds, as they become available (Program 2.4).
-Community opposition New housing choices and affordability in Facilitate the production of ADUs through standard building plans and promotion (Program 1.7). areas of opportunity Conduct outreach to educate community about affordable housing and its benefits (Program 8.5).
-Lack of variety of media, marketing, and Housing mobility strategies Conduct outreach to educate community about affordable housing and its benefits (Program 8.5). language access Update the City's website to be more accessible (Program 8.6).
+specific revitalization Investigate new funding opportunities that would allow between to make a variate of between neighborhoods allow homeowners to make a variety of home improvements (Program 4.
+6 7).
+Displacement of Protecting existing Investigate financing a non-profit organization to residents due to residents from provide application for and administration of economic displacement California HOME Program (Program 2.2). pressures Apply for Community Development Block Grant Funds, as they become available (Program 2.4).
+Community New housing Facilitate the production of ADUs through standard opposition choices and building plans and promotion (Program 1.107). affordability in areas of • Conduct outreach to educate community about opportunity affordable housing and its benefits (Program 8.5).
+Lack of variety Housing mobility Conduct outreach to educate community about of media, strategies affordable housing and its benefits (Program 8.5). marketing, and language access • Update the City's website to be more accessible (Program 8.6).